Jasmine Milk Tea: Hot + Iced Boba Tea Recipe

 Storage Tips

-If you remove the tapioca balls, your jasmine milk tea can keep in the fridge for up to 2 days.
+• Fridge: If you remove the tapioca balls, your jasmine milk tea can keep in the fridge for up to 2 days.
 This is why it’s wise to only prepare enough boba pearls for your drink.
 Trying to keep them will only mean they go to waste.
 For more details, check out How Long Does Milk Tea Last In The Fridge?

-I definitely advise against freezing this recipe.
+• Freeze: I definitely advise against freezing this recipe.
 The tapioca pearls and the plant-based milk don’t keep well this way.
 Besides, it’s easy enough to make fresh when you want it.

-It’s not good to get the chewy boba ready too far ahead of when you want them.
+• Meal Prep: It’s not good to get the chewy boba ready too far ahead of when you want them.
 But you can prepare your jasmine milk boba tea for guests or your family slightly in advance.
 Don’t do it more than 24 hours before – 12 hours is the sweet spot.
 You can let the tea steep first and have that ready to go with ease for a speedier prep time.

-Hot Jasmine Boba Tea Instructions
+Hot Boba Tea Recipe Instructions

 1. Make The Boba: Pour two cups of water into a small saucepan and bring to a boil.
 Add tapioca pearls into the saucepan and boil for five minutes (until the pearls start floating to the top).
 (If you don’t have quick-cooking tapioca pearls, follow your package directions.)
 Scoop floating pearls into a metal mesh strainer to remove excess water.